 At the Career Education Center, resources and tools are available to empower you to employ your interests and education in a career.
-Over the past three years, 94% of Alverno undergraduate alumnae were employed six months after graduation, and 84% report that their jobs were directly related to their studies at Alverno.
-Career education and activities are integrated throughout your curriculum, helping you to focus and develop the abilities needed to be successful in your chosen field.
+During the past three years, 94% of Alverno undergraduate alumnae were employed six months after graduation, and 84% report that their jobs were directly related to their studies at Alverno.
+Career education and activities are integrated throughout your curriculum, helping you focus and develop the abilities needed to be successful in your chosen field.

 Class Size Average: 20 to 25 students

 Small class size with uncommon access to faculty is the standard at Alverno College.
 The average undergraduate class size is 20 to 25 students.
 We strive to keep class sizes small to maintain focus on your individual learning experience and the collaborative nature of the classroom.

 The College's motto, In Sanctitate et Doctrina, was incorporated into its seal in 1940.
 It appears in the quiet places and public spaces on campus.
 Meaning "in holiness and learning," it is meant to inspire the whole student -- body, mind and heart.

 We offer degrees that are in high demand in today’s workplace.
 For undergraduates: bachelor of arts, bachelor of music, bachelor of science, bachelor of science in nursing are available.
 The graduate programs include: master of arts, master of business administration, master of science in nursing and master of science in community psychology.
 Certificate and licensure programs are also available.

 We pride ourselves on offering you a professional faculty with a passion for teaching and a commitment to the highest academic standards.
 Alverno has 108 full-time faculty, of which 94% hold the highest degree in their field.

 At Alverno, 100% of full-time undergraduate students who filed the Free Application for Federal Student Aid and demonstrated need received financial aid assistance from the college’s $37 million-plus financial aid program in 2015-16.